anders94/disruptor/README.md

 disruptor
 =========

+***Warning: This is alpha code.*** Things are in the design stage so they may change without notice.

 <img src="http://anders.com/1offs/disruptor.png" width="400" height="228" alt="disruptor" align="right" />

-Warning: This is alpha code.
-Things are in the design stage so they may change without notice.

-**disruptor** intends to be a distributed fault-tolerant real-time computation node.js platform.
+**disruptor** intends to be a distributed fault-tolerant real-time computation platform written in node.js.
 It has minimal configuration requirements and no single point of failure.
-Nodes are told about one other peer when they are started and eventually find all the other live peers in a network.
-Compute jobs written in javascript with json data payloads are sent to any node in the network which distributes the job amongst the live nodes.
+Nodes are started by being pointed at another peer and they quickly find all the other nodes in the network.
+JavaScript compute jobs and json data payloads can be sent to one of the nodes in the network which will distribute it amongst all the other live nodes.
 Results are then collated and returned to the requestor.
-There is no master peer, monitoring node or other single point of failure and simplicity is stressed throught the system.
+There is no master peer, monitoring node or other single point of failure in the system and the design stresses simplicity at every turn.

 Install
 -----